 As discussed in Part One, this is a Solo Build It review that discusses the legitimacy of Solo Build It reviews by members of Wealthy Affiliate.
 A mainstay of the SBI study is the Alexa rankings in relation to websites hosted by Wealthy Affiliate.

-In Part Two we’re going to discuss Can studies that shows the Alexa rankings of certain websites really be trusted?
+In Part Two we’re going to discuss the accuracy of Alexa rankings and if those statistics can really be trusted?

 Using Alexa as a Tool in the Study

 SBI likes to reference Alexa rankings as being a factor in the success of your website.
 Unfortunately many of the top authorities on the web don’t trust the information from Alexa.

 When it comes to discussing internet marketing issues Moz.com is a well-known and respected internet marketing forum that’s well-known in the industry.
 There is an excellent post concerning just how accurate Alexa rankings are and if they can be trusted.

 The above referenced post from Moz.com also referenced a post by Rand Fishkin on the website Sparktoro.com which has a killer post on the accuracy of traffic websites.

 In the first paragraph of this post Mr Fishkin states that although services that claim to predict the traffic websites receive have been around for over 15 years, he’s been very skeptical of their accuracy.

 After having seen how poorly some of these websites have predicted traffic on sites whose analytics he personally accessed, he wondered just how accurate the reporting really was.